Here’s everything you need to know about the beautiful Peggy Martin Climbing Rose Care and Growing Information!

 The most intriguing feature of the Peggy Martin Climbing Rose is the fact that it can survive in a variety of conditions, including hot, humid summers and cold, harsh winters.
 The rose is drought-tolerant and can thrive in a wide range of soils, from sandy loams to heavy clays.
 This unique feature of Peggy Martin made it the sole surviving plant of Hurricane Katrina’s destructive winds and floods.

 Peggy Martin Climbing Rose roses can reach from 6 feet to 15 feet easily and are even taller, making them an excellent choice for covering fences, walls, trellises, and arbors.
 The plant is also known for its exceptional disease resistance, withstanding pests and diseases that commonly plague other roses.

 The rose features large, pink, double blooms that are borne in clusters.
 The flowers have a delicate, sweet fragrance and are often described as being reminiscent of old-fashioned roses.
 The rose blooms continuously throughout the growing season, from late spring to fall, providing a continuous display of color and fragrance.

-Fact: Peggy Martin Climbing Rose was propagated by Peggy Martin, who shared the rose with other gardeners have led to its widespread popularity.
+Fact: This rose was propagated by Peggy Martin, who shared the rose with other gardeners, which led to its widespread popularity.

 Propagating Peggy Martin Climbing Rose